winton/ts-import-transformer/README.md

 ## Purpose

-Sometimes you have TypeScript code that you intend to build for the client that also depends on a `node_modules` package.

-Use this tranformer to change the package import to a relative asset path.
+Use this tranformer to change `node_modules` package imports to relative asset paths (usually for client builds).

 ## Install